universalbyte/superhostsfile/README.md

 Create your own "SuperHosts" file to block
-ADS, SOCIAL-MEDIA-, MALICIOUS-, PORN-, GAMBLING-, NEWS Websites by downloading the following "hosts" files and merging them together from these great sources:
+ADS, SOCIAL-MEDIA-, MALWARE-, FAKENEWS-, GAMBLING-, PORN- Websites by downloading the following "hosts" files and merging them together from these great sources:

 https://github.com/Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/